 “Diagnostic tools and resources for TMDs should be improved for the initial assessment by primary care clinicians and dentists, and for referrals to specialists, as needed.
 These efforts should include the development of decision criteria for risk stratification to aid in identifying patients who are likely to escalate from self-limiting and localized symptoms to a systemic pain condition and then to high-impact pain.” – Temporomandibular Disorders: Priorities for Research and Care

 Given that the jaw joint system is one of the most adaptive parts of the body, continuously changing with growth, age and use, promoting awareness of symptoms and oral habits and providing patient education is critical.
 In this section, we include information that can be helpful for doctors and their patients.

-Understanding how to care for jaw sprain/strain should be as common as care for wrist or ankle sprain.
-Every person, parent, coach, primary care and dental provider should have a common understanding of the signs and symptoms of care for JAMSS, and simple treatment options.
+Understanding how to care for jaw sprain/strain should be as common as caring for wrist or ankle sprain.
+Every person, parent, coach, primary care, and dental provider should have a common understanding of the signs and symptoms of care for JAMSS, and simple treatment options.
 There are risks associated with waiting too long for treatment or being referred to the wrong healthcare provider.
 Here are some of our concerns, as orofacial pain specialists that treat patients whose conditions could have been addressed with early intervention:

 - People with treatable jaw sprain/strain suffer and their condition becomes harder and most costly to treat.

 - Medical professionals write prescriptions that reduce the pain symptoms, but do not address the underlying risk factors for re-injury and protective actions to encourage healing.